Check out our video!

 Mozambeat Motel hosts weekly poker nights on Tuesdays, kicks off at 18:30hr; Texas hold’em is the name of the game, don’t forget your pokerface.

-Every Wednesday night at 19:30hr Mozambeat presents Moonshine Cinema with the best comedy, action, thriller, (cult) classics and blockbusters at our 2nd floor deck including Sisi’s specials, snacks, homemade brownies, waffles with ice cream, shakes and free popcorn……
+Every Wednesday night at 19:30hr Mozambeat presents Moonlight Cinema with the best comedy, action, thriller, (cult) classics and blockbusters at our 2nd floor deck including food specials, snacks, homemade brownies, waffles with ice cream, shakes and free popcorn……

 We will give you a map with all that’s available or we’ll join you for some trouble.